-NFL season has begun, baseball season is winding down, and hockey season gets under way next month.
+NFL season is over, baseball season is beginning, and hockey playoffs are under way.
 We need Game Day recipes!

 This week we decided to serve a new twist on an old standby.
 Game Day Flatbread.
 What’s flatbread?
 Basically, it’s a lot like the bread you see under the sauce on a pizza.
 Some of it tastes and looks like pita bread without the pocket.
 It’s firm enough to hold meats, doesn’t get soggy while it bakes, and keeps its texture when being eaten.
 People place a variety of cheeses and veggies on the flatbread and bake it in the oven.
 Picture heating up an open-face sandwich.
 Yes, it does look like pizza.
 Our Game Day Flatbread sandwich has no tomato sauce, and I’ve yet to see one in a pub or restaurant that does.
 But without the tomato sauce, the flavor mix and cooking time is different.